Art Jimmerson

-Arthur Jimmerson (born August 4, 1963) is an American retired boxer & mixed martial artist who competed at super middleweight, light heavyweight, and cruiserweight.
+Arthur Jimmerson (August 4, 1962 – May 8, 2024) was an American boxer and mixed martial artist who competed at super middleweight, light heavyweight, and cruiserweight.
 As an amateur, Jimmerson was the 1983 National Golden Gloves Middleweight champion.
 He finished his boxing career in 2002, with a record of 33–18.

+As a professional boxer, he fought many world champions, including Dennis Andries, Jeff Harding, Vassiliy Jirov and Orlin Norris.

 Biography

 Ultimate Fighting Championship

 In November 1993, Jimmerson competed at the very first Ultimate Fighting Championship competition, UFC 1.
 He came to his first match wearing only one boxing glove in order to protect his jab hand and leave free the other, which earned him the nickname of Art "One Glove" Jimmerson in the process.
 His opponent would be Brazilian jiu-jitsu master and eventual tournament winner Royce Gracie.

 Gracie opened the fight keeping distance with Jimmerson via front kicks.
 He then shot a double leg takedown and achieved mount over the boxer, grapevining his legs and tying up his arms.
 After Gracie landed the first headbutt, Jimmerson, who had been unsuccessfully trying to get out of the hold, tapped out.
 It was Jimmerson's first and last MMA match, as he returned to boxing shortly after.